Most recent articles

-From superstars such as Cher and Gwen Stefani, global icons often make Las Vegas their home via residences at top venues.
-Add to this the acrobatic magic of the many Cirque du Soleil productions and touring headliners at venues such as T-Mobile Arena and you have a readymade group event that just may be a bucket list item for many attendees.
+From superstars such as Katy Perry and John Legend to Sting and Carrie Underwood, global icons often make Las Vegas their home via residences at top venues.
+Add to this the acrobatic magic of the many Cirque du Soleil productions and touring headliners at venues such as T-Mobile Arena and Allegiant Stadium and you have a ready-made group event that’s bucket list worthy.

 Giada Restaurant Plated Menu Item

 The Las Vegas culinary scene has taken its place among the top foodie destinations in the world.
 Celebrity chefs such as Gordon Ramsay, José Andrés, Bobby Flay, Masaharu Morimoto and Giada De Laurentiis operate multiple restaurants and nightspots that bring star power to special events in venues designed with group dining and often buyouts in mind.

 A popular group option that takes in some of the hottest culinary spots is offered by Donald Contursi’s Lip Smacking Foodie Tours, which tastes its way through many trending Las Vegas’ restaurants that fly under the radar.